MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-uae-passport-number.md

 ## Format

 Nine alphanumeric characters, with only specific values allowed for letters.
-All nine characters should also not be digits.
+All nine characters should not be digits; include letters.

 ## Pattern